ianprime0509/jsonresume-theme-latex/README.md

   fields as required it's hard to tell what cases should be covered.
 - Make date formats configurable as options for the `makeTheme` function, since they're probably pretty common things for people to want to change.
+- Add nice PDF metadata (such as keywords from provided skill keywords).